Mykre/Azure-RACI-Toolkit/README.md

 | **Service Actions** | All available RBAC actions(non-data) on Azure resources e.g. create virtual machine, read logs|
 | **Data Actions** | All available actions on data e.g. read storage blob|
 | **Powershell** | Source scripts to refresh data and create/manage custom RBAC roles |

+## Special Thanks
+To my former peer [Justin Stanton](https://www.linkedin.com/in/justin-stanton-6097341/) for helping me pretty up the look, fill in some gaps in the content, and for his help in building out all the handy PowerShell scripts included in the toolkit.